stefanoborini/book-the-software-company/01-the-software-company.md

 # Handing the network and cloud infrastructure

+Every company needs a network, and networks are fragile, require configuration, protection from attack both from the inside and outside, and automation of common tasks such as addition and configuration of new hardware, centralised authentication of users and services, internal and guest wifi access, firewall settings.
+In addition to the internal network, cloud services such as AWS need to be considered, setup, administered, and accounted.

 # Handling the database and general data storage

-Another critical component of the software company infrastructure is the database.
+Another critical component of the software company infrastructure are databases in their various implementations and use.
-This can hold from trivial addresses of your customer, to massive datasets about medical data, oil drilling, or pharmaceutical trial results.
+Typically, databases can hold from straightforward data such as addresses of your customer, to massive datasets about medical data, oil drilling, or pharmaceutical trial results.
 Some of these data may be under specific regulatory requirements.
-All of them need a backup strategy.
+All of them need a backup strategy, because pretty much all of them are business critical and will disrupt your company if something goes wrong.
 Some of them may need replication to ensure its reliable availability in case of failures or downtimes of the main server.

 Development of software accessing the database needs a platform similar to the live database for testing before deployment to the production database, therefore an additional testing database must exist.
 Similar considerations about regulatory requirements may apply to this database.

 Databases also generally require fine tuned access control, so that only the relevant parties have access to the contained data.

 schema migration strategy, downtime scheduling.